Everything operators and flight departments need to know about AOG request distribution, trace documentation, and how Red Phone AOG works.

 ▸

 ILS (Inventory Locator Service) is one of the industry's largest parts databases — thousands of suppliers list inventory there.
 The problem: ILS shows you what suppliers claim to have.
-Red Phone AOG picks up the phone and confirms it.
-We cross-reference ILS, PartsBase, and direct supplier contacts simultaneously, then physically verify stock, condition, and trace before we ever call you back.
-If you've gotten a 'yes we have it' from ILS and showed up to find a warehouse with nothing on the shelf, that's the gap we close.
+Red Phone AOG broadcasts your request directly to suppliers in that network — and they respond to you with confirmed availability.
+We cross-reference ILS, PartsBase, and direct supplier contacts to build our broadcast list, then your request reaches them simultaneously.
+If you've gotten a 'yes we have it' from ILS and arrived to find nothing on the shelf, broadcast-first response changes that dynamic.

 Aviall says they're out of stock — what now?